mflatt/expander/README.txt

    Expands the given file, instead of compiling and running it.

+ % racket run.rkt -c <dir> --linklets -l <module-path>

+   Compiles the given file to a set of linklets in S-expression form, instead of compiling and running it.

  % racket run.rkt -c <dir> -x

    Converts (or checks possibility of converting) a module to a